Studio Arts, Associate in Fine Arts

 The Associate in Fine Arts Degree in Studio Arts will prepare students to transfer into a 4-year Bachelor of Fine Arts program.
 Students will be provided with all foundation-level studio courses as well as a broad choice of art history courses.

-The Associate of Fine Arts in Studio Arts is awarded upon sucessful completion of the ART course sequence with a grade of "C" (2.0) or better in all ART courses.
+The Associate of Fine Arts in Studio Arts is awarded upon successful completion of the ART course sequence with a grade of "C" (2.0) or better in all ART courses.
 An ART course with a grade lower than "C" must be repeated.

 Upon successful completion of this program, students should be able to: